 In May 2012 the Authority made a one-time payment of approximately \$950,000 (the sublease procurement fee), to an unaffiliated private company to obtain the right to lease a parcel of 1.79 acres adjacent to the Airport until 2073.
 The Authority then signed a lease agreement with the Florida Atlantic Research and Development Authority (FARDA), the lessor of the 1.79 acre parcel.
-FARDA leases this land adjacent to the Airport from the Board of Trustees of the Internal Improvement Fund of the State of Florida, the same entity which leases the Airport land to the Authority.
+FARDA leases this land adjacent to the Airport from the Board of Trustees of the Internal Improvement Fund of the State of Florida.
 This lease ends in 2073, and calls for rental payments of \$21,000 per year adjusted each year by the greater of 3% or the change in the Consumer Price Index.
 In June 2014 the lease was amended to include an additional 1.32 acre parcel.
 The amendment calls for additional rental payments of \$12,899 per year adjusted by the greater of 3% or the change in Consumer Price Index.
 The amendment did not change the term of the lease.
 This lease also contains a fifteen year renewal option.

-As of September 30, 2023, the value of the lease liability was \$3,940,119.
-The Authority is required to make monthly principal and interest payments that escalates 3% each fiscal year.
-The Authority's principal and interest payments for fiscal year 2023 were \$47,291.
-The value of the right-to-use asset as of the end of the current fiscal year was \$3,945,321 and with accumulated amortization of \$153,960.
+As of September 30, 2024, the value of the lease liability was \$3,934,749.
+The Authority is required to make monthly principal and interest payments that escalate 3% each fiscal year.
+The Authority's principal and interest payments for fiscal year 2024 were \$48,710.
+The value of the right-to-use asset as of the end of the current fiscal year was \$3,945,321 and with accumulated amortization of \$230,940.